Meet the ANEW Team

 ANEW Chemical Health Services

-Ellie received her Bachelor of Arts in Psychology from Winona State University.
-She’s been working in the chemical dependency field for 4 years, starting out as an advocate at Wayside Recovery Center.
-Ellie has a passion for serving her community, having worked to support special needs adults as well as helping women through their recovery.
+Ellie received her Bachelor of Arts in Psychology from Winona State University in 2020.
+She has over five years of experience in the chemical dependency field, starting as an advocate at Wayside Recovery Center.
+Ellie is passionate about serving her community, dedicating her career to supporting women through their recovery journeys.

-Outside of ANEW, Ellie is a dog-mom to Penelope Rose Erickson, AKA Penny, her beloved bichon poodle.
-Ellie enjoys watching reality and true crime shows and cuddling with Penny.
-Ellie also spends a lot of her free time spending time with friends and family.
+Outside of work, Ellie is a proud dog mom to Penelope Lane Erickson, affectionately known as Penny Lane, her bichon-poodle mix.
+She enjoys watching reality and true crime shows while relaxing and cuddling with Penny.

 Administrative Assistant